Faculty Writing Support Program

 Show Up and Write!

 Need some help committing to a regular writing practice?
 We have organized a weekly drop-in session every Friday as part of Western's new Faculty Writing Support Program for faculty members.

-- We have booked a large room that seats slightly more than 50 people, so please feel welcomed to bring your colleagues along, too.
+- We have booked a large room that seats 30 people, so please feel welcomed to bring your colleagues along, too.

 - This room isn't an especially cozy space for writing, but it does have good availability of power outlets, is centrally located, and provides room to spread out.
 (Note: we will not be providing refreshments; please bring your own).

 - Not to worry if you can't manage the whole two hours, or can't come every week: come sporadically or regularly, as is useful to you.